knowosadko/IIS-project/README.md

 # IIS-project
-Project for the Intelligent Interactive Systems (IIS)
+## Project for the Intelligent Interactive Systems (IIS)-A Virtual Bartender Experience with Furhat